Roymaniac/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `cd /root` change the working directory to user's home directory

 Use `ls -l` display current directory contents in long format

+Use `ls -la ..` display drectory contents with hidden files